Stop the Spread - Downloadable Poster (CDC)

 WELCOME TO HEALTH SERVICES

 Health Services function as an integral part of the academic environment.
 The Marysville Health Service Team includes Registered Nurses and Health Room Assistants.
-The nurse provides expertise to identify, assess, plan, implement and evaluate the health needs of the student and community.
-Our team role is to provide a quality program of safe, effective, delivery of care and establish a balance promoting optimum health and wellness for educational success.
+The nurse provides expertise to identify, assess, plan, implement, and evaluate the health needs of the student and community.
+Our team's role is to provide a quality, safe, effective care program and establish a balance that promotes optimum health and wellness for educational success.

-The Marysville School District follows the guidelines of the Washington State Department of Health, the Snohomish Health District, and the CDC.
+The Marysville School District follows the Washington State Department of Health guidelines, the Snohomish Health District, and the CDC.
+These guidelines have been updated in the new DOH What To Do When You Are Sick With COVID-19 or Another Respiratory Virus guidance applies to schools.

 TOO SICK FOR SCHOOL